 Jerilynn C. Prior, MD, FRCPC

-Dr. Prior has been singing with the Vancouver Bach Choir for 30 years, walks and kayaks for relaxation and health and loves to read.
-Her daughter is a high school English teacher in Vancouver and a singer.
-Her son also lives and works in the Vancouver area.
-In 2008 she became a proud grandmother.
+Dr. Prior has been singing with the Vancouver Bach Choir since 1979, walks and kayaks for relaxation and health and loves to read.
+Her daughter and son live and work in Vancouver.
+In 2008 she became the very proud, "Granny J."

 Andrea received her Diploma in Nursing (1986) from Vancouver General Hospital School of Nursing and Bachelor of Science in Nursing (1992) from the University of Victoria.
 She is currently pursuing a Master of Science in Clinical Research from the University of Liverpool.
 Andrea has a clinical background in general surgery, emergency, cardiac critical care and community nursing.
 She has experience coordinating trials for industry-sponsored research in the area of cardiovascular health.
 She joined CeMCOR in October 2011 as research coordinator for the Oral Micronized Progesterone for Perimenopausal Vasomotor Symptoms Study.

 Bernice is a graduate of Boston University (2014, BA Psychology and Minor Statistics).
 She was born in China, then moved to Canada during her adolescence.
 Her previous experience as a research assistant at the UBC SEM lab allowed her to learn more hands-on skills for coordinating a research study.
 Inspired by the passion and the core values of CeMCOR, she joined CeMCOR in November 2015 as a study coordinator for the Canadian MultiCentre Osteoprosis Study (CaMos).